-The StabiliTrak/Electronic Stability Control (ESC) system assists with directional control of the vehicle in difficult driving conditions.
+The StabiliTrak system assists with directional control of the vehicle in difficult driving conditions.
 The system turns on automatically every time the vehicle is started.

-- To turn off TCS, press and release on the center stack. illuminates and the appropriate Driver Information Center (DIC) message may display. - To turn TCS on again, press and release \$\frac{1}{8}\$.
+- To turn off TCS, press and release ♣ on the center stack. illuminates and the appropriate Driver Information Center (DIC) message may display. - To turn TCS on again, press and release 幕.

-- To turn off both TCS and StabiliTrak/ESC, press and hold in until and illuminate in the instrument cluster.
-A DIC message may display. - Press and release at to turn on both systems.
+- To turn off both TCS and StabiliTrak, press and hold ♣ until ຝ and ♣ illuminate in the instrument cluster.
+A DIC message may display. - Press and release to turn on both systems.